dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Queen of the Night Seeds Recipe.md

 Grow Queen of the Night flowers in your garden with these seeds!
 These beautiful flowers are delicate and beautiful to behold.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Queen of the Night Seeds Recipe

 Sorting priority: 22013

-Item uid: Queen of the Night Seeds Recipe

 # shops selling Queen Seeds Recipe: